compas-dev/compas_slicer/docs/examples/01_planar_slicing_simple.rst

     simplify_paths_rdp(slicer, threshold=0.3)

-Currently the 'seam' between different layers of our shape is a 'hard seam', the printer would move up almost vertically to move to the next layer (see image on the left).
+Currently the 'seam' between different layers of our shape is a 'hard seam', the printer would move up almost vertically to move to the next layer.
 To make the seam more 'smooth', and less visible we can use the ``seams_smooth`` function.

 .. code-block:: python